 Click the buttons below for quick links!

-The deadline for fall 2015 semester exchange and intensive language programs will be February 15, 2015.
+The deadline for spring 2016 semester exchange and intensive language programs will be September 15, 2015.
 Apply now!
-Programs during summer 2015 will have varying deadlines, so speak with an advisor now to ensure yourself a space.
+If you wish to study abroad during summer 2015, there is still time, but many programs are filling up, so speak with an advisor now to ensure yourself a space!
 Study Abroad Fair

-Our Spring 2015 Study Abroad Fair will be held on Friday, January 30th, 2015 from 10am to 2pm in the Student Union Building Ballroom B. Don't miss this great opportunity to learn about a wide variety of study abroad programs and spreak with representatives from all over the world!
+Our Fall 2015 Study Abroad Fair will be held on Thursday, September 3rd, 2015 from 10am - 2pm on the Cornell Mall between the SUB and Mesa Vista Hall.
+Don't miss this great opportunity to learn about a wide variety of study abroad programs and spreak with representatives from all over the world!